sasu08/sasu08/README.md

 - 🥷🏻 My name is Juan Gabriel Cáceres Braun but my friends call me "Sasu".
 - ⚡ I’m currently studying "Licenciatura en Sistemas" (Bachelor's Degree in Systems) at Universidad Nacional del Nordeste and "Certified Tech Developer" at Digital House.
-- 💬 I’m working as junior data scientist at Legal Hub's internship.
+- 💬 I’m looking for work.
 - 😄 Ask me about anything, I'm willing to help.
 - 📫 How to reach me: __juancaceres008@gmail.com__